alvarokramer/CSharp-Features/README.md

 ## [Switch Expressions](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/switch-expression)

-Switch Expressions is a feature added in C# 8 that provides a concise way of creating switch like statements.
-It's no longer necessary the use of the `case` and `break` keyworks and the result is a more plesent sintax for the programmer.
+Switch Expressions is a feature added in C# 8 that provides a concise way to create switch like statements.
+It's no longer necessary the use of the `case` and `break` keyworks and the result is a more pleasant sintax for the programmer.

 ``` csharp
 var interestingFact = DateTime.Today.DayOfWeek switch